 The Associate Director of Academics will work closely with the Director Academics, the Managing Directors of Schools, and the other Associate Directors of Academics to provide instructional leadership, instructional coaching, and content expertise to drive student achievement.
 More specifically, the Associate Director of Academics will be responsible for coaching and developing leaders within our schools and will support the creation and execution of a clear vision of one or more content areas for our schools.
 In addition, the Associate Director of Academics will support regional

 This position reports to the Director of Academics and is based out of our Regional Support Office (RSO), and will play a critical role within KIPP Bay Area Public Schools supporting the entire region.
 At least 50% of the Associate Director of Academics time is spent working directly with Assistant Principals and Content Specialists.
 This position requires frequent travel between our schools throughout the Bay Area.
-The target start date for this position is June 15, 2019.

 Supporting Coaches at Schools